workshopbutler/wordpress-plugin/workshop-butler/readme.txt

 == Description ==

-This plugins integrates your website with [Workshop Butler](https://workshopbutler.com) workshop management platform.
-It helps you to promote trainings and other events, accept registrations online, and give visitors detailed information about your trainers and facilitators.
+This plugin integrates your website with [Workshop Butler](https://workshopbutler.com) workshop management platform.
+It helps you to promote trainings and other events, accept registrations online, and give visitors detailed information about your trainers and workshops.

-It comes with a five default themes, and many options to customise it for your needs.
+It comes with five default themes, and many options to customise it for your needs.

 When you add a new event or trainer to Workshop Butler, they automatically appear on your website, making the process of course and license management fast and easy.